MicrosoftDocs/fabric-docs/docs/security/security-trusted-workspace-access.md

 #### Dataflows v2

-Dataflows v2 can be used to access managed shortcuts to storage accounts with trusted workspace access.
-Dataflows v2 can read from or write to storage accounts through OneLake shortcuts.
+Dataflows Gen2 can be used to access managed shortcuts to storage accounts with trusted workspace access.
+Dataflows Gen2 can read from or write to storage accounts through OneLake shortcuts.

 #### Semantic models and reports

-Default semantic model associated with a Lakehouse SQL endpoint can read managed shortcuts to storage accounts with trusted workspace access.
-To see the managed tables in the default semantic model, go to the SQL endpoint -> Reporting -> Automatically update semantic model.
+The default semantic model associated with a Lakehouse SQL endpoint can read managed shortcuts to storage accounts with trusted workspace access.
+To see the managed tables in the default semantic model, go to the SQL endpoint, select **Reporting**, and choose **Automatically update semantic model**.

 You can also create new semantic models that reference table shortcuts to storage accounts with trusted workspace access.
 Go to the SQL endpoint, select **Reporting** and choose **New semantic model**.